Is Your CPAP Too Loud? These Are The Quietest CPAP Machines Available in 2025

 Whether you’re looking for a travel machine, one for regular home use, a fixed-pressure machine, or an auto-adjusting one, here are the quietest CPAP machines for sale right now that deliver therapy at 30 decibels or less:

-The AirSense 10 Auto Card-to-Cloud is the quietest CPAP machine on the market at just 26.6 decibels.
-This machine is loaded with comfort features like SmartStart/Stop, AutoRamp, and Climate Control to help you ease into therapy that much smoother.
+The AirSense 10 Autoset is the quietest CPAP machine on the market at just 26.6 decibels.
+This machine is loaded with comfort features like SmartStart/Stop, AutoRamp, and Climate Control to help you smoothly ease into therapy.

-There is no shortage of 5-star reviews for this machine that specifically mention how quiet it is, which makes us confident in picking it as the most silent CPAP machine.
-If you don’t use a humidifier with your therapy, there’s also an optional side cover that can make the machine even quieter.
+There is no shortage of 5-star reviews for this machine that specifically mention how quiet it is, which makes us confident in picking it as the quietest CPAP machine.

 Z2 Auto Travel CPAP Machine